venice-v5/venice-program-table/docs/sdk.md

 # SDK Guide

 This guide covers the public API for producing and consuming Venice Program Table (VPT) blobs.
-VPT is a compact, aligned, versioned format for shipping a mapping of module names → MicroPython bytecode to the Venice runtime on VEX V5.

-- no_std by default: parsing/consuming requires no allocator.
+- no_std by default: parsing/consuming requires no allocator or operating system.
 - Optional builder feature: enable "builder" to construct VPT blobs on the host (uses alloc).

 ## Crate Features